awsdocs/amazon-pinpoint-user-guide/doc-source/analytics-campaigns.md

 ## Viewing the Campaign Charts<a name="analytics-campaigns-view"></a>

-You can view the campaign charts in the Amazon Pinpoint console\.
-You can filter the charts on this page by date\.
+You can view the **Campaigns** charts in the Amazon Pinpoint console\.

 **To view and filter the Campaigns charts**

+1. Open the Amazon Pinpoint console at [https://console\.aws\.amazon\.com/pinpoint/](https://console.aws.amazon.com/pinpoint/)\.

+1. On the **Pinpoint Projects** page, choose the project that you want to view campaign metrics for\.

 1. In the navigation pane, under **Analytics**, choose **Campaigns**\.

-1. *\(Optional\)* To filter the charts by a specific date or range of dates, choose **Last 30 days**\.
+1. \(Optional\) Choose **Last 30 days** to choose a range of dates\.
+When you choose a new date range, the charts update to show data for the specified time period\.

 ## Chart Descriptions<a name="analytics-campaigns-description"></a>